-Metric a): The company already generates 'green revenues' and discloses their share in overall sales.
+Metric a): The company discloses the revenue it already generates from climate solutions and disclos es their share in overall sales.

-Metric b): The company has set a target to increase the share of 'green revenues' in its overall sales.
+Metric b): The company has set a target to increase the share of revenues from climate solutions in its overall sales.